3 minute read

 Dollar in \text no no no no

-Math vs. HTML mix-ups no no no
+Math vs. HTML mix-ups no no partial

 sqrt symbol around fractions no no

-Matrix without line breaks no partial
+Matrix without line breaks no

 50 or more colors in a block no no